yulanguo/Amazon-Product-Recommendations-Project/README.md

 ### Goodness of Fit
 - **Convergence:** Model converged, indicating usability.
-- **Trace Plots:** Stable around 0, no nonlinear patterns.
+- **Trace Plots:** Stable around 0, no nonlinear patterns, indicating usability.
-- **Sample Statistic Deviations:** Normally distributed, unimodal with a mean of 0.
+- **Sample Statistic Deviations:** Normally distributed, unimodal with a mean of 0, indicating usability.
 - **P-values for Outdegree:** > 0.05, indicating a good fit.
 - **P-values for Indegree:** < 0.05, indicating a poor fit.